CJC-1295

 Growth hormone itself doesn’t directly stimulate muscle contraction or protein synthesis.
 Instead, GH signals the liver to produce IGF-1, which then acts on muscle tissue to promote protein synthesis and amino acid uptake.
 Think of GH as the messenger telling your liver to manufacture IGF-1, and IGF-1 as the actual builder.
 This two-step cascade is what researchers measure in muscle growth studies.

-CJC-1295 works via the GHRH receptor (a long-acting signal with a 6–8 day half-life), while Ipamorelin works via the ghrelin receptor (producing acute pulses with a 2-hour half-life).
+CJC-1295 works via the GHRH receptor with a long-acting 6–8 day half-life due to its DAC modification, while Ipamorelin works via the ghrelin receptor producing acute pulses with a 2-hour half-life.
 CJC-1295 creates sustained GH elevation; Ipamorelin creates pulsatile GH release.
 Additionally, Ipamorelin stimulates GH with minimal cortisol elevation, whereas many other GH secretagogues raise both GH and cortisol together.

 They activate different receptor pathways that both lead to GH release.
-By combining them, researchers theoretically achieve more complete GH pulsatile secretion across two complementary signaling mechanisms.
-Animal data suggests a synergistic effect, but human studies comparing the combination to either compound alone are limited.
+By combining them, researchers theoretically achieve more complete GH secretion across two complementary signaling mechanisms.
+Animal data suggests a synergistic effect, but human studies comparing the combination to either compound alone remain limited.